tiagomonteiro0715/How-to-Build-Optimal-AI-Agents-That-Actually-Work-Handbook/README.md

 - **Three Working Code Examples**: A sequential single-agent pipeline, a hierarchical centralized team, and a decentralized peer-review team
 - **The Evals Mindset**: Why the organizations that win with agents are the ones with the best evaluation pipelines, not the most agents

-## The Decision Algorithm

-The handbook's core is a 7-step algorithm for deciding the right agent setup for your problem:

-1. **Check your budget**: Local (Ollama, free) vs. API (OpenAI / Anthropic / Google, pay-per-token)
-2. **Start with ONE agent**: Frontier single agents may beat naïve multi-agent teams
-3. **Measure performance**: If a single agent solves the task >45% of the time, ship it; don't add agents
-4. **Assess task parallelism**: Sequential tasks get *worse* with a team; only naturally parallel tasks benefit
-5. **Pick the topology by task type**: Centralized for analysis/structured work (~4x error amplification); decentralized for exploration/open-ended research
-6. **Cap team size and tools per agent**: 3–4 agents max, 1–3 tools per agent
-7. **Build evals before you scale**: Accuracy, efficiency, and trajectory metrics on real organizational data

 ## Getting Started

 ### Prerequisites